Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Ignite/README.md

 ```
 ![Nmap Scan](images/nmap.png)

-The scan results revealed that only **port 80 (HTTP)** was open.
+The scan revealed that port 80 (HTTP) was open, indicating that a web application is running on the target.

-Since this was the only exposed service, the focus of the assessment shifted towards analyzing the **web application** as the primary attack surface.
+Since no other significant services were exposed, the web application became the primary focus for further enumeration.

 ---

 ## 🔍 Enumeration & Vulnerability Analysis

-To begin the enumeration phase, the **HTTP service** was accessed through a web browser to analyze the application manually.
+With a web service identified, the next step was to enumerate the application to uncover technologies, hidden endpoints, and potential vulnerabilities.

 ![HTTP service](images/HTTP-service.png)